 The feather of a long-tailed and radiant American Parrot.
+The feather of a falcon.

 Feathers function to serve a variety of duties.
 Wing structure is designed specifically for flight.
 The tail, on the other hand, is designed for steering and for braking when the bird lands.